SharifVelasquezAlzate/gatekeeper/docs/blueprint/Provider.md

 		res.send('There was an error while trying to log in').status(500);
 	}

-	// Don't forget to call the `next` function in case this is an error we cannot/don't want to handle, as it will pass the error on to Express.
+	// Don't forget to call next in case this is an error we cannot/don't want to handle, pass it on to Express.
 Doing this is heavily recommended next(error);
 }));
 ```